(844) 540-9810 For Veterinary Repairs Only, 4575 Hudson Drive Stow, Ohio 44224

 While IMS has always followed the practice of decontaminating instrumentation and devices as necessary, the new acknowledgement process simply provides more formal documentation of practices required by law and mimics what is required from the Original Equipment Manufacturers.

 We thank you for your support in this effort to further ensure the safety of our employees and all individuals who come in contact with medical devices that have been used in patient procedures.
 We look forward to serving you in the future and thank you for your continued business.

 Please print and fill out the appropriate repair form and ship with your repair.

 How do I send in my repairs?

 Be sure to wrap instruments using as much packing material as you can to ensure safe transport.
-Include an Inventory Repair List with a contact, phone number and be sure to list any special requests or specific repair information.
-You can ship using UPS, FED EX, DHL, or the U.S. Postal Service.
+Include our Surgical Instrument Repair Form with a contact, phone number and be sure to list any special requests or specific repair information.
+You can ship using UPS, FedEx, DHL, or the U.S. Postal Service.
 (We recommend using a service that you can track in case shipments are lost or damaged during transport.)

 How long will it take for our instruments to be repaired?